Prioritizing Capex projects is

 The rate of inflation may have slowed considerably since its peak in mid-2022, but materials costs have not exactly come back down to Earth, and higher interest rates continue to put pressure on every project to deliver.

-Because of this, when evaluating the merits of larger projects, the stakes are even higher – particularly when requiring CEO or board-level approval.
-That’s because they aren’t just asking if a project is worth pursuing — they want to know why now and whether it will deliver a return that justifies potentially high financing costs.
-To get the green light, your case has to be airtight, demonstrating both a compelling ROI and how the project fits into the bigger strategic picture
+When evaluating the merits of larger projects, the stakes are even higher – particularly when requiring CEO or board-level approval.
+That’s because these decision makers aren’t just asking if a project is worth pursuing — they want to know why now and whether it will deliver a return justifying potentially higher financing costs.
+To get the green light, you need an airtight case, demonstrating both a compelling ROI and how the project fits into the bigger strategic picture.

 Short-term return pressure